-- Can help you hear your thoughts from a different perspective - Help you cope with your feelings - Learn coping strategies and create a tool box to help deal with stress, anxiety and low moods. - The counsellor will not blame or shame you. - You can see the counsellor within school hours. - A place to off load - Help you gain a deeper understanding of yourself and others - Helps you make good choices to create positive changes - Improves your confidence and self-esteem.
+- Can help you hear your thoughts in different ways and change negative thoughts. - Help you cope with your feelings - Learn coping strategies and create a tool box to help deal with stress, anxiety and low moods. - A counsellor will not blame or shame you.

+- You can see the school counsellor within school hours - A place to off load - Help you gain a deeper understanding of yourself and others - Helps you make good choices to create positive changes - Improves your confidence and self-esteem.

-Will the school counsellor tell my parents/ carer or teachers what I have said in the counselling session?
+Will the school counsellor tell my parents or teachers what I have said in the counselling session?

-No. Everything that is said in the counselling session is totally confidential.
-The only time that the counsellor would share information or break confidentiality is if you express that you or someone else is in danger of emotional or physical harm.
-The counsellor will discuss the situation with you to explore the best way forward.
+No. Everything that is said in the counselling session is totally private and confidential.
+The only time that the counsellor would share information, is if you tell the counsellor that you or someone else you know is in danger of emotional or physical harm, then the counsellor will discuss the situation with you to explore the best way forward.
 The counsellor has a duty of care to all the students they work with which means they may need to share the information for your safety and the safety of others.
-This is explained in depth within your initial assessment